-Coursework for the Medical Laboratory Technician program integrates professional with general education courses, gaining skills for the job as well as general life skills.
-In addition to classroom studies, students spend twenty weeks, full-time in an accredited hospital or private laboratory refining skills in the specific areas of a clinical laboratory.
+The MLT program curriculum is scientifically rigorous and integrates professional and general education courses providing students with both skills required for the profession as well as general life skills.
+In addition to classroom studies, students spend their final semester in practicum placement at an accredited hospital or private laboratory refining skills in specific clinical areas.
 Clinical affiliations are arranged based on predetermined criteria and are subject to availability of facilities located throughout New Hampshire and Vermont.
 Students are required to have liability and health insurance prior to being placed for their clinical rotations.
 CPR certification is recommended and may be required by some clinical sites.
 Students must also be able to provide their own personal transportation to all clinical assignments.
 A criminal record background check may be required for affiliation experience at the request of an agency and is the responsibility of the student.

-- · Satisfy general requirements for admission to the College - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the program director - Demonstrate knowledge of the field of laboratory medicine or schedule a tour in a clinical laboratory.
+- Satisfy general requirements for admission to the College - Have credits (or the equivalent) in high school or college algebra, English, biology and chemistry. - Interview with the program director - Demonstrate knowledge of the field of laboratory medicine or schedule a tour in a clinical laboratory.

 Students health status must be compatible with the tasks and duties of a MLT including the ability to perform certain motor skills involved in collecting blood, using pipettes and a microscope, and accurately reading color charts for interpretation.
-Students are required to provide results of a medical examination, proof of immunity to infectious disease, and Criminal Background Check before being scheduled for clinical affiliations.
+Students are required to provide results of proof of immunity to infectious disease and proof of undergoing a Criminal Background Check (state or federal depending on their Clinical Practicum placement).
+Each Clinical Practicum site may require additional, individual documentation that is the responsibility of the student to complete before they may start their practicum.